Varicose veins, spider veins, and bulging leg veins are conditions that happen increasingly with age.

 8. Adopt an Anti-Inflammatory Diet

-The program is detailed, but still requires you to do most of the work yourself – counting calories, tracking macros, choosing menu items, etc. (The coursebook gives you ideas, tools, and a specific sequence, but it doesn’t do all the work for you.)
+The program is detailed but requires you to do most of the work yourself – counting calories, tracking macros, choosing menu items, etc. (The coursebook gives you ideas, tools, and a specific sequence, but it doesn’t do all the work for you.)

-The course also comes with a bonus pdf workbook of strength-training workouts (described in detail with photos), and access to the membership site with additional HIIT workouts – including exercise ideas, motivation, tips, and videos.
+The course also includes a bonus pdf workbook of strength-training workouts (described in detail with photos), and access to the membership site with additional HIIT workouts – including exercise ideas, motivation, tips, and videos.

 Other Factors Contributing to Visible Veins

-Genetics and age are factors that can work against your leg veins since these factors cannot be controlled.
+Genetics and age can work against your leg veins since these factors cannot be controlled.

-Your family history plays an important role in determining if you will develop bulging leg veins or varicose veins.
+Your family history plays a role in determining if you will develop bulging leg veins or varicose veins.

-If your parents ever had this condition, it may contribute to the risk of you having it as well.
+If your parents ever had this condition, it may also contribute to your risk of having it.

 Older age is one of the main risk factors for varicose veins.
 Typically, people are considered at a higher risk of developing these symptoms if they’re over 60, but it’s possible to develop them earlier.